LispEngineer/EthernetRepeater/README.md

 ## Next Steps

+* Manual management interface
+  * Store the register # from the switches SW4-0 (Key 0)
+    * Show it on the HEX5-4
+  * Read the stored register (Key 1)
+    * Show it on LEDR15-0
+  * Write switches SW15-0 to the stored register (Key 2)
+    * Show current switch 15-0 settings always on HEX3-0
+    * Show SW4-0 on HEX7-6
+  * Hardware reset (Key 3)

+* Write the 16x2 character interface so we can show more info

 * Management state machine
   * Queries MDIO for state periodically
   * Exports state flags based on the state read